 April 2 Flower Communion, Child Dedication and New Member Ingathering Sunday

-Reverend Christine Riley; Sandi Carner, RE Coordinator; Ray Elliot, Music Director, and the
+Reverend Christine Riley; Sandi Carner, RE Coordinator; Ray Elliott, Music Director, and the

 This morning we celebrate three uniquely Unitarian Universalist Rites: Child Dedication, Flower

 Come and welcome these children through our Child Dedication ceremony, through which we affirm the important role of our faith community in the lives of our families.
 We’ll also be celebrating Flower

 Communion, affirming the blessing of life’s diversity, and welcoming New Members through our

 Ingathering.
 Celebrating these UU Rites proclaims our liberal religious values to our troubled world.